volkankaya/ConsensusPKI/README.md

 1)	Tested the core protocol PKQuery whether it had any known security issue. (including the known response replay attacks) Tamarin did not find any issue.
 The constraints (why attacks will not be successful) of all security theories can be found in the thesis.
 2)	Developed a prototype to test the sizing and time-to-decision on client side whether it would be a bottleneck if it is widely used.

 **My tests were successful**, and I can conclude that my model satisfies all of the requirements.
+[Please refer to my thesis under the documentation for detailed explanation of the requirements](https://github.com/volkankaya/ConsensusPKI/blob/master/ConsensusPKI/Documentation/ConsensusPKI%20-%20Data%20Driven%20Public%20Key%20Ecosystem%20backed%20by%20Blockchain%20and%20Fault%20Tolerance%20-%20Final%20-22-Jan-2019.pdf)

 The source code of the tamarin model and the source code of the prototype are also attached to the project.